 If you love reality TV, add the Gold and Silver Pawn Shop to your must-see list.
 Located in Downtown Las Vegas, this is where the reality TV icon Pawn Stars is filmed.
 You may even get a chance to meet the stars of the show:

 - Rick, Chumlee and Corey will go out on the shop floor from time to time to meet their fans, sign autographs and take pictures.

 - Almost every Saturday at noon Antwaun and Mark Hall Patton “the Beard of Knowledge” hold a meet and greet, taking photos with fans and signing autographs.

 Just 10 miles south of Las Vegas on I-15, you’ll find the Seven Magic Mountains art installation by Swiss artist Ugo Rondinone.
 This free-to-see public artwork is 35 feet tall at its highest point, and is an impressive sight to behold.
-In 2018 its permit was extended, ensuring you will be able to see it until the end of 2021.
-However, it will be closed between May 28 and June 14, 2019 for restoration work.
+In 2018 its 2 year permit was extended, and due to the success and high volume of visitors, the producers continue to work on an extension plan to keep the art installation on site for several years into the future.

 Learn more about the artwork and the artist on the Seven Magic Mountains site.

 12. Eiffel Tower light show at Paris Hotel

 There is a fee to climb the replica Eiffel Tower, but it is free to enjoy the choreographed light show that runs nightly, every 30 minutes from sunset to midnight.

 From noon till 8 PM Thursday – Monday, you can catch the Fall of Atlantis animatronic show every hour on the hour at the Forum Shops at Caesars Palace.
 The show runs about 10 minutes long and depicts a struggle for power and the throne of the kingdom of Atlantis.